 Qdrant is licensed under Apache-2.0, while Orama's license terms are not publicly specified.

 Both tools serve similar use cases in Vector Databases.
-However, they also have distinct specializations: Orama also focuses on AI Search Tools while Qdrant extends into AI Development Platforms.
+However, they also have distinct specializations: Orama also focuses on AI Search Tools.

 Orama provides self-hosting options for complete data control and customization, while Qdrant may be primarily cloud-based or require different deployment approaches.